Tsukihime: Remake

-The remake modernizes the setting of Tsukihime, having it take place in a large city in the 2014 (as opposed to the suburban town in 1999 of the original), and also makes changes to the plot.
+The remake modernizes the setting of Tsukihime, having it take place in a large city in 2014 (as opposed to the suburban town in 1999 of the original), and also makes changes to the plot.
 The remake also adds new characters, voice acting, and new character designs.
 Writer Kinoko Nasu has stated in interviews that he was inspired by Evangelion: 1.0 You Are (Not) Alone to make the changes, and when writing the remake, Arcueid's route was written to be a reproduction of the old Tsukihime, while Ciel's route was written to be new.
+It also includes the Satsuki route.

+At Anime Expo 2023, it was announced that the Tsukihime remake entries would get official localization outside Japan, starting from A Piece of Blue Glass Moon on June 27, 2024.
+It is also confirmed in Type-Moon Ace Vol. 15 that Windows version of the Tsukihime remake entries will be included as well.

+Sequel

-SequelKagetsu Tohya has teasers for a Tsukihime 2, and writer Kinoko Nasu's short stories talk. and Prelude fromTsukihime material book's Plus Period published on October 22, 2004 and the Type-Moon's Character material published on August 20, 2006 are set before it.
+Kagetsu Tohya has teasers for a Tsukihime 2, and writer Kinoko Nasu's short stories "talk." and "Prelude" from Tsukihime material book's Plus Period published on October 22, 2004 and the Type-Moon's Character material published on August 20, 2006 are set before it.
 References to it have been mostly been made into jokes during recent interviews, and they have displayed no current plans to actually create the project.
 According to Character material, the sequel would have been called Tsukihime: The Dark Six and would have revolved, at least in part, around a ritual gathering of Dead Apostle ancestors.
-Arcueid's sister Altrogue would have had a possible role.
+Arcueid's sister Altrouge would have had a possible role.

 Related media

+Video games

-Video gamesKagetsu Tohya is a sequel released in August 2001 that takes place one year after the events in the main Tsukihime storyline.
+Kagetsu Tohya is a sequel released in August 2001 and set one year after the events in the main Tsukihime storyline.
 Shiki gets into an accident and has a repeating dream sequence in which he must relive the same day over until he finds Len.
-As the player repeats each day they are able to make different choices which affect the flow of the narrative and unlock extra content in the game, including 10 short stories.Melty Blood is a PC dojin fighting game series developed by Type-Moon and French-Bread, originally released at Comiket 63 in 2002.
+As the player repeats each day they are able to make different choices which affect the flow of the narrative and unlock extra content in the game, including ten short stories.

+Melty Blood is a PC dojin fighting game series developed by Type-Moon and French-Bread, originally released at Comiket 63 in 2002.
 The game features characters from the Tsukihime games as well as new characters specific for the games.
 Multiple updated versions of the game have been created as well as a sequel.
 It later spawned an arcade version, titled Act Cadenza, that was developed by Ecole Software and was then ported to the PlayStation 2.
-A decade later, Type-Moon and French-Bread collaborated once again to developed the fifth installment and reboot, Melty Blood: Type Lumina, featuring the characters from the remake titles.
+A decade later, Type-Moon and French-Bread collaborated once again to develop the fifth installment and reboot, Melty Blood: Type Lumina, featuring the characters from the remake titles.